 These last several months have left many of us with incredible wanderlust with a side of worry.
 Should we travel?
 What are the mask requirements in other cities and states?
 What if I don’t feel safe flying?
 Should we see family?
 What if my family doesn’t want to see me because I live in Florida, and we have had a high number of COVID cases?
 If you’ve had these thoughts, you are not alone.
-Clearly, 2020 is one hard situation after another, and there are many choices to make when it comes to holiday travel.
+Clearly, there are many choices to make when it comes to holiday travel.
 Ultimately, you must do what’s best for your family, and go with what makes you most comfortable.

 As for my extended family and I, we have decided that safely seeing each other outweighs the risks.
 Anything can happen at any time, and COVID has already stolen many months from us.
 Family and friends are what keep us going throughout the year, so I really need to see and interact with my favorite people.
 Here is some food for thought, with some suggestions on how to possibly feel more comfortable traveling during the upcoming holidays.